 Fair Board

 Do you love the County Fair?
 Are you passionate about Marion County’s economy, culture and heritage?
 Join the dedicated team that organizes and manages the county fair!
 Fair Board members and Key Volunteer work together, with partners, and with staff to bring the annual Marion County Fair to life.
-Fair Board and Key Volunteers are appointed by the Board of Commissioners for serve three-year terms, attend monthly meetings in Salem, and are present at the fair which is held the second weekend of July.
+Both Fair Board and Key Volunteers are appointed by the Board of Commissioners for serve three-year terms, attend monthly meetings in Salem, and are present at the fair which is held the second weekend of July.
+We are currently looking for community members interested in serving as a Key Volunteer to the Fair Board.

-To be considered for an appointed position of on the Marion County Fair Board submit your Advisory Board Application to volunteer@co.marion.or.us by 11:59pm on Friday, October 11, 2024.
+To be considered for an appointed position of Key Volunteer on the Marion County Fair Board submit your Advisory Board Application.
 Find out more about the Marion County Fair or contact Denise Clark at DEClark@co.marion.or.us with questions.

 Local Alcohol and Drug Planning Committee

 Are you interested in improving our community's health through board leadership?
-The Local Alcohol and Drug Planning Committee makes recommendations to the Marion County Board of Commissioners related to alcohol and substance abuse programs in Marion County, helping to identify needs and establishing priorities for local services.
+The Local Alcohol and Drug Planning Committee (LADPC) makes recommendations to the Marion County Board of Commissioners related to alcohol and substance abuse programs in Marion County, helping to identify needs and establishing priorities for local services.
 The committee addresses education, treatment, prevention, rehabilitation, law enforcement, criminal justice and law reform.
 Members are appointed to 4 year terms, and will meet at least 10 times in a calendar year.
-Find out more about the LADPC here.
+To be considered for an appointed position of on the LADPC submit your Advisory Board Application and LADPC LADPC Supplemental Questionnaire 2023 Final.docx to volunteer@co.marion.or.us.

 Marion Water Quality Advisory Committee